Ricardo Cabanas

 Ricardo Cabanas-Rey (born 17 January 1979) is a Swiss former professional footballer who played as a midfielder.
 He played 51 international matches for the Switzerland national team.
+At club level, he played mainly for Grasshoppers Zürich but also played abroad, in France with Guingamp and in Germany with 1.
+FC Köln.

 Club career

 Born in Zürich, Cabanas started his career with Grasshoppers Zürich and played there for several seasons, winning two league titles, before moving to 1.
 FC Köln.
 During this period, he also enjoyed a loan spell at En Avant de Guingamp.

 In June 2007, 1.
 FC Köln announced that Cabanas was to return to his previous club Grasshoppers for an undisclosed fee.

 International career

 Cabanas is a member of the Switzerland national team and was called up to the squad which participated in the 2006 World Cup and the Euro 2008.
 At the 2006 FIFA World Cup he missed a spot-kick during his side's penalty shootout against Ukraine, who emerged victorious.
 Cabanas has also played for the (non-official) Galicia national team against Iran and against Uruguay.